-After closing for a number of months as Covid levels and restrictions escalated, Hallmark House Hotel reopened in Spring 2021 with a colourful makeover that has brought in new neon-bright colour, standout decor pieces and bold murals created by leading designers and artists including Mash T, Houtlander, Nelson Makamo and Maxhosa by Laduma.
-Hallmark's biggest drawcards; the atmospheric basement jazz club Marabi and the spectacular rooftop bar 999, have also been reignited and are a reason to stay over in and of themselves.
+Spring 2021 brought with it a colourful makeover of the hotel lobby that has brought in neon-brights, standout decor pieces and bold murals created by leading designers and artists including Mash T, Houtlander, Nelson Makamo and Maxhosa by Laduma.

-Hidden in the basement is one of Hallmark's shiniest gems, The Marabi Club, a dining and live music venue named for Joburg's swinging 1920s Marabi jazz movement.
-The club's interiors conjure the aesthetics of the time, all under a warm and intimate glow, evoked by a combination of facebrick walls, art-deco furniture, reclaimed wooden window frames, historic images and custom contemporary artworks.
+Marabi has been named for Joburg's swinging 1920s Marabi jazz movement.
+The club's interiors conjure the aesthetics of the time, all under a warm and intimate glow, evoked by a combination of face brick walls, art-deco furniture, reclaimed wooden window frames, historic images and custom contemporary artworks.
 There's also a long bar counter at which cocktails are served, a cigar lounge that looks onto the main dining area and a private dining area for up to 20 people.

 And of course, most importantly there's the live jazz music.
 A low stage means the performances are very much a part of your meal with tables placed right up to its edge.
 Dedicated to keeping the local live music scene going there's live music every Friday and Saturday, often featuring major local jazz stars.
-Reservations are essential (book online here).
+Reservations are essential.

 After dinner wind your way to your room (we recommend you ask for a corner room with a view) with its comfortable bed, eye-catching Xhosa-inspired patterned wallpaper by Maxhosa, and most likely a balcony where you can sit and catch the late sounds of the city.